jhviggo/world-of-zindria/Session notes/Session 43 day 76.md

 We sit and chat.
 Maeve tells us about here sister.
 Dubh might want to ask [[Celia de Luinn]] for a job, since she works with the ravens.
 I might wanna ask the professor about [[Zargeth]] for some information, just in case he comes back for me and the contract.
 We ask Maeve about [[Maeve's Crystal]] that she lend to [[Dilon]] to investigate and got back, and her sister said it was a [[Void Beacon]].
 (Might be used for tracking her by her sister)
 Nim says just kinda joined our team and was selected to help us by [[Celia de Luinn]].
 But Nim also doesn't know why she was selected to help us.

+We go back and sleep.
+In the morning Reliah leaves early and has set breakfast.
+As we're eating [[Master Pandelume]] comes down the stairs.
+He fixes stuff in Dubh's spell book.
+He also says he knew that the letter he had Dubh deliver was gonna stir up trouble.
+Pandelume mentions that Nim wears clothes of the institution of a college and is a student.